helidon-io/helidon-labs/hols/oci-basic-setup/README.md

 3. The previous step will pull all the required Terraform and Bash script files into the  `~/helidon-labs/hols/oci-basic-setup` directory that will be needed to perform various operations to complete this exercise.

 ### Prepare the OCI infrastructure environment
-The goal of this task is to prepare a basic infrastructure environment comprised of a Compartment, Dynamic Groups, Policies, Compute Instance and Virtual Cloud Network.
+The goal of this task is to prepare a basic infrastructure environment comprised of a Compartment, Dynamic Groups, Policies, Compute and Virtual Cloud Network.
 This section requires a user with administrator privilege.
 1. Open the newly cloned repository directory `oci-basic-setup` from the a Cloud Shell terminal.
    ```shell
    cd ~/helidon-labs/hols/oci-basic-setup